-The fact that these old 1980s programs can still be compiled in Delphi even today with only minor changes.
-This should not be overlooked - it is an important issue in software maintenance.
-Ask this of other programming tools and see what the answer is.
-We have been using Delphi for custom programs from Turbo Pascal through to the current version, Delphi XE.
+The fact that these old 1980s programs can still be compiled in a current compiler is a fact that should not be overlooked - it is an important issue in software maintenance.
+Ask what other programming tools can do this and see what the answer is.
+We have been using Delphi for custom programs from Turbo Pascal through to the current version.

 Dick is president of Cambria and has been programming in Pascal/Delphi since Cambria first opened its doors.
 He wrote the systems we still run Cambria on back in the 1980's.
 For almost 20 years he has been aided in this by Yuliy, shown below with Dick.
 Rodel has been with us since 2008.
 With the more recent additions of Alyssa, Chad, and Anthoner ("Ner"), shown above, Cambria now has a strong 6 'man' team of senior Delphi programmers.
-Older clients will remember James Cerezo and Jon Mora, Cambria Delphi super stars who have moved on to other pastures after being at Cambria for many years.
+Older clients will remember James Cerezo and Jon Mora, Star Delphi Programmers who have moved on to other pastures after being at Cambria for many years.

 Turbo Pascal was a sensation when it was introduced in 1983 because of the simple elegance of its language, the speed of the compiler and the ease of creating complex applications with readable source code.
 It is much like C and C++.
 Unlike C/C++, however, Pascal and Delphi help the programmer by having a compiler that catches common programmer errors.
-As a result, delphi application development is faster and plagued with fewer bugs.
+As a result, Delphi application development is faster and plagued with fewer bugs.

 Cambria converted the original program from Turbo Pascal 7 to Borland Delphi 7.
 The application is heavy on mathematical computations and numeric precision is a top priority.
 It doesn't rely on third party database for its data storage needs.

 Technologies Used: Turbo Pascal, Delphi 7, Binary files for data storage